hackoregon/endpoint-service-catalog/README.md

-## Hack Oregon End Point Service Catalog
+# Hack Oregon End Point Service Catalog

 ## Purpose

-Simple static catalog of the the Hack Oregon service end points
+Simple static catalog of the the Hack Oregon APIs and endpoints.

 ## Dependencies

 * Docker or Docker toolkit
 * Travis-CI
-* Cluster deployment keys. - Contact the DevOps team
+* AWS ECS Cluster deployment keys (Contact the DevOps team)

-## How to build
+## How to build (locally)

 ### 1. Create Your Environment file

-* Create `env.sh` in the project with the following contents:
+* Create `env.sh` in the project with the following contents (replacing `<variables>`:

 ```bash
 #! /bin/bash